Purdue-CS193/homework-0-mcclaiC120/index.md

 ## Colin McClain's First CS193 Homework

 #Favorite things About CS 193
-- Learning to code/ use tools
+- Learning to code/ use tools.
-- Getting to know people I will be working with
+- Getting to know people I will be working with.
-- Seeing all of my CS classes starting to make a tiny bit of sense
+- Seeing all of my CS classes starting to make a tiny bit of sense.
-- Being interacted with in class with the fun presentations
+- Being interacted with in class with the fun presentations.